DEFRA/software-development-standards/docs/guides/developer_workflows.md

 This guide sets out the pros and cons of each, to help teams choose the workflow that best fits their context.

+Teams should favour GitHub flow by default because it is simpler to operate and aligns well with continuous integration and the GOV.UK Service Standard expectation of frequent, low-risk delivery.
+Teams should still assess which workflow best fits their context before deciding.

 ## Choosing a workflow

 Consider the following when choosing a workflow:

-- how often you need, or want, to release to production
+- what release cadence the business can support, and how often you need or want to release to production
 - whether you need to combine or coordinate multiple features before releasing them together
-- your team's size and familiarity with Git
+- your team's size, experience and familiarity with Git and CI practices
+- your ways of working, for example release governance, sign-off or coordination across teams
 - whether your hosting platform constrains your choice

+As a rule, prefer GitHub flow where your service can release frequently and keep **main** shippable through strong CI and code review.
+Consider Gitflow where the business needs a lower release cadence or a formal process to batch and coordinate changes before release.

 ### Core Delivery Platform (CDP)